Lycée Louis-le-Grand: 1804-1900

 Bordering Louis-le-Grand to the north, some of the buildings of the former Collège du Plessis were partly used by the École normale from 1810 to 1814 and again from 1826 to 1847, after which it moved to its present campus designed by architect Alphonse de Gisors on rue d'Ulm.
 Others parts of the Plessis complex were temporarily awarded to the Paris University's Faculty of Letters and a section of the Faculty of Law, but were demolished in 1833 as they had become derelict.
 During the early Second Republic, an école d'Administration opened in July 1848 on the École Normale's former location, promoted by politician Hippolyte Carnot, but it met overwhelming opposition and ceased operating after about six months.
 Louis-le-Grand eventually acquired the remaining Plessis buildings in May 1849 and tore them down in 1864.
 Meanwhile, in 1822, Louis-le-Grand had expanded southwards by taking over the former Collège des Cholets from the university.
 Louis-le-Grand's main buildings themselves were in an increasingly dilapidated state, implying danger for the students.
 From the 1840s onwards multiple attempts were made to start their reconstructions, but faltered for several decades.
 In the mid-1860s, Georges-Eugène Haussmann promoted a project to move Louis-le-Grand to the premises of the hôpital des incurables on rue de Sèvres, but that initiative was short-lived and the complex on rue de Sèvres was instead repurposed a decade later as Hôpital Laennec.

+Four days after the anarchist 9 March 1883 demonstration, the Lycée Louis-le-Grand revolted, and the high school students barricaded themselves inside the building at the instigation of their 'anarchist morals', according to the press of the time.
+The army intervened in the high school to 'restore order', and hundreds of students were expelled.